 This man didn't have to go.
-He had come to the place in his military career where he actually trained others in helicopter extraction and was no longer a member of an active extraction unit.
+He had come to the place in his military career where he actually trained others in helicopter extraction.
+He was no longer a member of an active extraction unit.
 But the situation was desperate and he felt that he was needed.
 He went, and the rescue was accomplished.
 But, eight Seals died on that hill that day, and he was one of them.

-By the time our passenger returned to the van, they were interviewing the widow of this man.
+By the time my passenger returned to the van, they were interviewing the widow of this man.
 She told of how it was "so like him" to think of others before himself and how, though she missed him, he was a hero to her and to their children.

 Over the last 18 months, I (and others) have told her enough about Jesus that she knows what I am talking about.